Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Appendix

-To check the effectiveness of the second stage training with the online segmentation, we compare syllable detection and discovery metrics between the stage 1 and stage 2 models.
+To check the effectiveness of the second stage training, we compare syllable detection and discovery metrics between the stage 1 and stage 2 models.
 As shown in Table \ref{stagecomp}, we observe some gain after the second stage training, especially in precision of the segmentation.